google/turbinia/docs/developer/develop-minikube.md

 Please install the following requirements into your system.
 * [Docker](https://docs.docker.com/engine/install/), you can install Docker Desktop or only the engine.
    * Make sure docker can be execute as non-root (`docker run hello-world`).
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for instructions.
+   * Some operating systems can run Minikube (faster) with other hypervisors.
+If you choose so expect some extra custom setup to be done.
+We advice the use of Docker for Minikube.
 * [Helm](https://helm.sh/docs/intro/install/), to manage the deployment of Turbinia.
 * [VSCode](https://code.visualstudio.com/Download), our IDE of choice for this setup.